 Major code: HSPR

-Modern Languagesa nd Cultures continues to extend research activity over a broad range of areas in Iberian and Latin American Studies.
-The School is now at the forefront of high profile research in literary, historical, linguistic and cultural studies.
+Research activity in Hispanic Studies covers a broad range of areas in Iberian and Latin American Studies.
+Our research is at the forefront of developments in literary, historical, linguistic and cultural studies, and we are the home to major journals, including the Bulletin of Hispanic Studies.
 Our research emphasizes our understanding of ‘Hispanic studies’ in the broadest sense, as relating to the multiple geographical and linguistic contexts that make up the Hispanic and Lusophone worlds.

-The Hispanic Studies section offers specialist supervision on any approved aspect of the languages, literatures or civilisations of Spain, Portugal and Latin America.
+Staff offer specialist supervision on any approved aspect of the languages, literatures, cultures or civilisations of Spain, Portugal and Latin America.
+Our research is characterised by interdisciplinary breadth as well as geographical scope.
+We are particularly interested to hear from potential doctoral students working in the areas of gender, race, media histories, digital culture, migration, film studies, history, and literature, although other research areas are also welcomed.
 The topic and nature of the research are decided by students in consultation with staff.

 Staff expertise covers the following areas: